8 Practical Tips To Stop Mindless Eating Forever

 Final Words

 The world we live in now is driven by online apps and social media.
 They have made our waking hours crazy busy.
-And the time they have robbed us of are from two things: sleeping and eating.
+And the time they have robbed us of is from two things: sleeping and eating.

 We don’t have time to sleep enough now.
 We don’t have time to eat with mindfulness.